tradao-xyz/TradaoOrderModule/README.md

 -   **Gmxv2OrderModule**: Restrict the operator to only a few operations, include deploy Smart Account, pay gas and create order on behalf of the user.
 -   **BiconomyModuleSetup**: Return module address.
+-   **ProfitShare**: Calculate follower profit share ratio with a discount.

 ## Workflow